Gidgidonihah/aws-vpn-client/README.md

 An alternate MacOS VPN Client for AWS.

+## Setup

+Before using this client, there are a couple steps you need to take first:

+1. [Install](#installation) go, openssl, and a patched version of OpenVPN
+2. Build the go server (`go build`)
+3. Place your AWS VPN configuration in `./configs` by name that will be passed to the script.
+For example, `./configs/prod.conf`.

 ## Usage

-1. [Install](#installation) a patched version of OpenVPN
-2. Place your AWS VPN configuration in `./configs`
-3. Pass the name of your conf to the client script.
+The script is called `aws-connect.sh` and takes one required argument: the name of your config.

 Assuming you have a VPN config saved at `./configs/staging.conf`, run the following:

 ```sh
 aws-connect.sh staging
 ```

+You may also ensure that you have an active aws sso session by passing the `-a` flag.
+Helpful in case you, like me, always forget to do this before connecting to k8s.

+The script assumes that `openvpn` available on your path is a patched version of openvpn.
+If not, you can pass the path to the executable via the `-x` flag.

+> [!TIP] You can *also* use this client on Linux, however it is not tested, and you need
+> to build your own openvpn-aws client.
+Or you can pull the `acvc-openvpn` binary out of
+> the main AWS client directly.

 ## Caution